-This literary device is commonly used in poetry, where it appears as a short satirical poem with a single subject ending in an ingenious or witty thought.
-The poets like Alexander Pope, John Donne, William Shakespeare and Samuel Taylor Coleridge popularized epigram as a literary device during sixteenth and eighteenth centuries.
+This literary device is commonly used in poetry, where it appears as a short satirical poem with a single subject, ending in an ingenious or witty thought.
+Poets like Alexander Pope, John Donne, William Shakespeare, and Samuel Taylor Coleridge popularized epigram as a literary device during the sixteenth through eighteenth centuries.
 Jane Wilde, an Irish poet, believed that epigrams were much better than an argumentative speech.

 Below are some popular examples of epigram used in common speech:

 - “Mankind must put an end to war, or war will put and end to mankind.” – John F. Kennedy

 - “If we don’t end war, war will end us.” – G. Wells

 - “It is better to light a candle than curse the darkness.” – Eleanor Roosevelt

 - “A word to the wise ain’t necessary; it’s the stupid ones who need all the advice.” – Bill Cosby